 I know it’s not a good inquest.
 But it plays a crucial role when it comes to pain assessment.
 It would help physicians in diagnosing the disease, to opt for a treatment strategy, and also attorneys in insurance claims and personal injury lawsuits.

 A physical injury is visible and could easily be evaluated by the physician.
 But when it comes to the pain related to injury, no one can will understand what you are going through.
 It’s not easy for a patient to describe the pain in words for the physician to calculate it.

 Assessing pain is always a hard mountain to climb.
 Here, the concept of ‘Pain Scale’ comes to rescue.

 A pain scale is a tool used by physicians to assess the intensity of pain endured by a patient.
 It helps to improve the communication between healthcare providers and patients.
 Assessment of pain and pain scale explanation could be based on self-report, behavioral, or physiological data, depending upon the type of injury pain scale used.
 Using the pain scale, the patient reports the severity of his pain with the help of a physician, medical professional, or a parent.

 The pain scale is used

-The following are the type of pain scales commonly used in pain assessment
+The following are the types of pain scales commonly used in pain assessment.

 A visual analog pain scale categorizes pain along a 10-centimeter horizontal line, ranging from “no pain,” to “the worst imaginable pain.”
 The patient is asked to mark a spot or X in the line to indicate the pain intensity.
 The physician would calculate the pain score by measuring the line with a ruler.